 A vacation can be a time to reconnect with family.
 But if you think your child would have a better time with a friend or cousin, you might want to consider taking them on your family vacation.
 (Along with your own child, of course!)
 This can be a great bonding time for them, and also lessen the pressure on all family members.
 But first, read our tips for bringing a kid on your family vacation.

 1. Should you bring your child’s friend on a family vacation?

 Consider the pros and cons of bringing your child’s friend on your family vacation.
 If it’s so she has a better time, then having a friend is a great idea.
 But if you’re bringing the child so YOU can have a better vacation, remember that you will be parenting another child for the length of time he is with you.
+At times it might feel like chaperoning a field trip but at other times it’ll give you some space to unwind.
 Even the most well behaved child can have a meltdown, need something at an inconvenient time, or just generally disrupt what was supposed to be your me time.
 If you are bringing a friend for your kid so you can have a kid-free vacation, rethink.